VolkmarR/AdventOfCode2023Challenge/README.md

-# Advent of Code Challenge Infominds/ACS 2022
+# Advent of Code Challenge Infominds/ACS/Consisto 2022

 ## Rules

 * To win the challenge, you have to collect stars by solving programming puzzles in your spare time
 * Every silver star counts 1 point, every gold star counts 3 points
-* The points will be summed up on the 31.12.2022
+* The points will be summed up on the 31.12.2022 at 14:00
 * Keep all your source code used to solve the puzzles in order to be eligible to win (I recommend a private github repo, that you can make public at the end of the challenge)

 ## How to participate